English Hawthorn

 • Forms thorny thickets that block animal movement.

-• Could hybridize with native Black Hawthorn, which may outcompete and decrease native populations and create a weedier, more competitive variety.
+• Could hybridize with native black hawthorn, which may outcompete and decrease native populations and create a weedier, more competitive variety.

-• Birds may prefer English Hawthorn berries to those of native Black Hawthorn, causing a reduction in the regeneration of native plants.
+• Birds may prefer English hawthorn berries to those of native black hawthorn, causing a reduction in the regeneration of native plants.

 Economic: